viperleed/viperleed/doc/content/calc/parameters/symmetry_eps.rst

 atomic positions will be averaged during initialization to fully reflect that symmetry.
 The choice of SYMMETRY_EPS, in combination with :ref:`ISYM`, will therefore determine how strongly the atom positions in the :ref:`POSCAR` file are modified during initialization.
-You can use :ref:`SYMMETRY_NOMOVE` to suppress symmetrization.
+You can use :ref:`SYMMETRIZE_INPUT` to suppress symmetrization.